Saturday, December 27, 2025

 • The 5th and 14th Amendments guarantee "due process of law" before loss of life, liberty, or property.
 What should "due process" entail or guarantee?

-• Review the materials (from the Supplements) showing the structure of the federal and Florida judicial systems.
+• Review the materials showing the structure of the federal and Florida judicial systems.

 • Carefully read §§ 2071-2074 (the "Rules Enabling Act").
 What is the process for creating the Federal Rules of Civil Procedure?
-What is the role for Congress and the courts?
+What is the role for SCOTUS and what is the role for Congress?

 • The United States operates as an "adversary system"--what does that mean?
 What is the theory beyond that?